simonmichael/hledger/hledger/Hledger/Cli/Commands/Accounts.md

      --find                 list the first account matched by the first argument (a case-insensitive infix regexp)
-     --directives           show as account directives, for use in journals --positions            also show where accounts were declared --types                also show account types when known -l --flat                 list/tree mode: show accounts as a flat list (default)
+     --directives           show as account directives, for use in journals --locations            also show where accounts were declared --types                also show account types when known -l --flat                 list/tree mode: show accounts as a flat list (default)